Daily writing prompt

 Downloads or Wattpad hits?
 Two last month.
 One of them was me testing the link.
 This actually doesn’t bother me … yet.
 Right now, I’m just posting drafts, soft-recruiting alpha readers, and drumming up organic interest in a blog so I have something of a following should I one day go hunting for an agent.

-People romanticize the DIY aesthetic like it’s a badge of gritty authenticity.
-Not unless “authentic” means you’re the unpaid intern in your own company.
-You’re marketing, shipping, strategy, and janitorial services when the merch box spills.
-Congrats on your promotion to Artisanal Misery.
-It’s like when I learned to make my own bread: sure, it’s wholesome, but it takes sixteen hours, two emotional breakdowns over bad yeast, and I burned myself twice.
+The reality of the “DIY aesthetic” is that it just means you’re the unpaid intern in your own company.
+You get to handle marketing, shipping, strategy, and janitorial services when the merch box finally disintegrates.
+But hey, congrats on your promotion to Artisanal Misery.
+It reminds me of making my own bread.
+It’s wholesome and satisfying, but it took sixteen hours, two emotional breakdowns over bad yeast, and I burned myself twice.
 Wonder Bread never did that to me.